johnsonandjohnson/open_nipals/paper/paper.md

 The leftmost column of \autoref{fig:comb_comp_pca} shows complexity and accuracy evaluated over a range of 2 - 16 latent variables.

 The upper left plot of \autoref{fig:comb_comp_pca} shows the runtime cost of `open_nipals.NipalsPCA` increases with `n_components`, with ICA being by far the slowest option for `n_components>1`, and `sklearn.PCA` the fastest option at `n_components>2`.
-`sklearn.PCA` relies on an SVD of the data matrix, therefore the numerical cost (runtime and memory) of inferring any number of latent variables is equal, which can be seen from the upper left and the middle left panel of \autoref{fig:comb_comp_pca}.
+`sklearn.PCA` relies on an SVD of the centralized data matrix, therefore the numerical cost (runtime and memory) of inferring any number of latent variables is equal up to small fluctuations below 0.1s, which can be seen from the upper left and the middle left panel of \autoref{fig:comb_comp_pca}.
 The two different imputer + `sklearn.PCA` combinations require precisely the same runtime at varying `n_components`, indicating that the runtime is dominated by the SVD, not the imputation.
 Interestingly, fitting only additional components with `set_components()` has a minor effect on runtime.